solid/specification/CONTRIBUTING.md

 ## Contributions

-All substantive contributors must be members of the CG.
+In order to be a substantive contributor to work items, you must be a member of the CG.
 It’s easy to [join the CG](https://www.w3.org/community/solid/join) if you’d like to contribute.
 People agree to the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/) upon joining the CG.

 The works in this repository use the [MIT license](https://github.com/solid/specification/blob/main/LICENSE.md).

-We accept different types of contributions, including some that don't require you to write a single line of code:
+We accept different types of contributions as described below.

 ### Discussions